YoussefMohammed001/flutter_keyword_highlighter/README.md

 	•	Custom Styles for Each Highlight: Apply unique styles—such as color, font weight, or font size—to each highlighted text.
 	•	Match Options: Select between exact word matching or partial matching to broaden search and highlight options.
 	•	Cohesive Text Styling: Specify a default style for the remaining, non-highlighted text to maintain a unified look and feel.
+	•	Adaptive Text Color: When no default color is specified, the widget automatically adapts to the app’s theme, using black text in light mode and white text in dark mode.

 ## Installation